Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### db_cache_ttl

 Time-to-live (in seconds) of an entity from the datastore when cached by this node.

 Database misses (no entity) are also cached according to this setting.

 If set to 0 (default), such cached entities or misses never expire.

-Default: `0` (no expiration)
+Default: `0`

 ---